jacobakh/ML4CT/README.md

 ## Acknowledgments

 The authors would like to thank Professor Fernando Perez and our GSI Eli Ben-Michael for their support and guidance.
-We would also like to thank the START team at the University of Maryland for this fantastic dataset.
+We would also like to thank the START team at the University of Maryland for making this dataset freely available.